nimmet/Learn_NextJS/learning_project5/posts/getting-started-with-nextjs.md

 excerpt: Nextjs is a the React framework for production. it makes building fullstack React apps and sites a breeze.
 isFeatured: true
 ---

+# This is a title

+This is some regular text with a [link](https://github.com/nimmet)